firedrakeproject/firedrake/python/firedrake_docs/source/boundary_conditions.rst

 ~~~~~~~~~~~~~~~~~~~~

 Both linear and nonlinear PDEs are solved in residual form in
-Firedrake using the PETSc SNES interface.
+Firedrake using the `PETSc SNES interface <http://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/SNES/>`_.
 In the case of linear
 systems, a single step of Newton is employed.

 In the following we will use ``F`` for the residual :class:`~ufl.form.Form`